tanzimJUCSE/Coursera-Intro_to_IoT--UCI-/Assignment1_1.md

 **Washing Machine** is an IoT device which was not before

 Typical Washing Maching:
-	-Needs power supply
+- Needs power supply
-	-Needs clothes,water as well as Detergent asdasd
+- Needs clothes,water as well as Detergent asdasd